Mexicano 777: 1990s

+Mexicano 777 is the best MC produced by DJ Playero and his great achievements in Music.
+Mexicano made it when it couldn't in the times of the Cassettes and when it was illegal underground, having against the government, the police and the churches.

 2000s

-Mexicano 777's 2001 album, "God's Assassin" became a major musical and cultural hit selling 200,000 records.
-The album included 14 songs, including a collaboration, "Guerreros" ("Warriors") with another artist also known as "Mexicano 777", Mad Lion.
+Mexicano 777's 2001 "God's Assassin" became a major musical and cultural hit selling 200,000 records.
+The album included 14 songs, including "I Feel Like Crying", "Tears Of Blood", and "No Demores En Llegar".

-Also in 2001, he released "El Colmo de los Fujitivos" ("The Last of the Fugitives"), which included "El Boricua Poeta" ("The Puerto Rican Poet").
+Also in 2001, he released "El Colmo de los Fujitivos" ("The Last of the Fugitives"), which included "Boricua Poeta", "Quiero Cantarle Al Mundo", and "Preguntas De La Vida".
 Mexicano recorded the albums while in prison.
 He spent 7 years in prison for the robbery he committed in 1993.

 In 2005, Mexicano 777 released "Pa' La Kalle 1972-The Beginning" ("To The Streets 1972-The Beginning"), which was released under the Universal Music Latino label.
-On this CD, he had collaborations with Ivy Queen (on a major hit named "Madre No Llores"-"Mother, don't Cry") and with Arcángel & De La Ghetto (on "Im' a Murdera-Como Tiemblan"-Im a Murderer-See Them Shaking").
+On this CD, he had collaborations with Ivy Queen (on a major hit named "Madre No Llores"-"Mother, don't Cry").

 In 2008, Mexicano 777 returned to the music charts in Puerto Rico with "Septimo Elemento" ("Seventh Element").

-And in 2009, he released his final album "El Demente Sicario De La Liríca ("The Insane Hitman Of The Lyric").

 2010s

 It was during 2010 that Mexicano 777 was initially diagnosed with throat and tongue cancer, which led to eventually retiring from releasing albums.

-In 2011 after a successful throat and tongue cancer surgical operation, Mexicano 777 would perform live in concert in Chile.
+In 2011 after a successful throat and tongue cancer surgical operation, Mexicano 777 would perform live in Chile at Teatro Caupolican arena.
 However, he was diagnosed with throat and tongue cancer again in 2013.

 Early in 2013, Mexicano 777's pregnant daughter, 21-year-old Edith Noemi Perales Aguirre, was found by her 16-year-old brother, murdered.
 Late in September 2013, two Fajardo residing brothers were arrested by police on suspicion of her murder as well as those of two local men.

 Mexicano 777, who was at a Hogares Crea rehabilitation center in Arecibo at the time, vowed to avenge his daughter's death and escaped the rehab center on May 22, but he was caught soon after and was sentenced to three years in prison to be spent in Bayamon.
 Mexicano 777 had been at Hogares Crea after being sentenced to three years of probation, charged with domestic abuse.

 Death

 On June 1, 2015, Mexicano 777 was released after his sentence was reduced by one year so he could spend his final days with his family.
 He moved to his father's house in Manati, where he died from cancer on July 23.
-He was buried at Cementerio Viejo Municipal de Manatí.
+He was buried at Cementerio Viejo Municipal de Manatí in Manatí, Puerto Rico.